rcowham/P4D-HAProxy/README.md

 Note that we use a version of the (https://swarm.workshop.perforce.com/projects/perforce_software-helix-installer/)[SDP Helix Installer project] which installs the (https://community.perforce.com/s/article/2439)[sampledepot] for easy testing.

+First you can connect direct to p4d (no SSL):

     p4 -p 2199 info

+Then via HAPRoxy with no SSL:

     p4 -p 2188 info

+Then via HAProxy with SSL:

     p4 -p ssl:2189 trust -y
     p4 -p ssl:2189 info

+Please note user `perforce` and password `F@stSCM!` if you want to look around in the repo.